 This was a wise PR move on Disney’s part, but then again everyone in Anaheim and Orlando was probably sitting around bored after shutting down the parks, the cruises, and the parades, but not the $58.00 Hipster Mickey Mouse Ear Hat For Adults With Display Box With Magnetic Closure and Velvet Bed.

-“How can we make a population practically at war with one another and now forced to spend weeks on end cooped up together with no sports, concerts, or public events even more murdery?” we imagine they asked themselves.
+“How can we make a population practically at war with one another and now forced to spend weeks on end cooped up together with no sports, concerts, or public events even more murdery?” they asked themselves.

 So they released Rise of Skywalker upon an exhausted Star Wars fan base, some still smarting from The Last Jedi, others still smarting from The Force Awakens, and all of them still smarting from Boss Nass.